rage/java-programming-fall-19/data/part-4/3-files-and-reading-data.md

 </text-box>

 <!-- Merkittävä osa ohjelmistoista perustuu tavalla tai toisella tiedon käsittelyyn.
 Musiikin toistoon tarkoitetut ohjelmistot käsittelevät musiikkitiedostoja, kuvankäsittelyohjelmat käsittelevät kuvatiedostoja.
 Verkossa ja mobiililaitteissa toimivat sovellukset kuten Facebook, WhatsApp ja Telegram taas käsittelevät tiedostoihin perustuviin tietokantoihin tallennettuja henkilötietoja.
 Kaikissa näistä sovelluksista on yhteistä tiedon lukeminen, tiedon käsitteleminen tavalla tai toisella sekä se, että käsiteltävä tieto on loppujenlopulta tallennettu jonkinlaisessa muodossa yhteen tai useampaan tiedostoon. -->

-A considerable amount of software is in some way based on handling data.
-Software for playing music handle music files, and image manipulation software handles image files.
-Software running on the internet and on mobile devices, like Facebook, WhatsApp, and Telegram handle user information stored in databases, which also use files.
-What they all have in common is: they read data, they manipulate the data in one way or another, and in the end the data that is being handled is stored in some format into one or multiple files.
+A considerable amount of software is in one way or another based on handling data.
+Software created for playing music handles music files, and image manipulation software handles image files.
+Software applications running on the internet and on mobile devices, such as Facebook, WhatsApp, and Telegram, handle user information stored in databases that are based on files.
+What these all have in common is that they all read data and manipulate it in one way or another, and the fact that the data being handled is ultimately stored in some format in one or more files.

 <!-- ## Lukeminen näppäimistöltä -->

-## Reading from the keyboard
+## Reading From the Keyboard

 <!-- Olemme käyttäneet `Scanner`-luokkaa käyttäjän kirjoittaman syötteen lukemiseen kurssin alusta lähtien.
 Tiedon lukemiseen käytetty runko on while-true -toistolause, missä lukeminen lopetetaan tietynmuotoiseen syötteeseen. -->

-Ever since the beginning of this course we have been using the `Scanner`-class for reading user input.
-The body for reading data has been a while-true-loop, where the reading is stopped for a specific input.
+Since the beginning of this course we've been using the `Scanner`-class for reading user input.
+The body for reading data has been a while-true loop where the reading is ceased on a specific input.

 <!-- ```java
 Scanner lukija = new Scanner(System.in);